- See the El Prado, one of the world's premier art galleries

 Another option is to take a tour of Jerez, the home of Sherry wine and the Royal School of Equestrian Art.
 Sherry is a fortified wine made from white grapes, which are grown outside of Jerez de la Frontera.
-After fermentation is complete, the wines are fortified with an additional spirit (also made of grapes) in order to increase their final alcohol content.
+After fermentation is complete, the wines are fortified with an additional spirit (also made of grapes) to increase their final alcohol content.

-Once you've settled in your hotel, step out into Sevilla's meandering streets.
+Once you've settled in your hotel, step out into Seville's meandering streets.
 This beautiful city is known for its architecture and the historic center is easy for exploring.
 The Centro (central zone) is where you'll find the cathedral, the Alcázar, Calle Sierpes, and Plaza Nueva.
 You can also stroll down the elegant pedestrian shopping streets for ultimate people-watching opportunities.

-Day 8: Guided Tour of Sevilla
+Day 8: Guided Tour of Seville

 Day 9: Train to Madrid - Depart Spain

 It's time to say goodbye to Spain!
-This morning, you'll be transferred to Sevilla's Santa Justa train station to take the high-speed train to Madrid's Atocha train station in about 2.5 hours.
+This morning, you'll be transferred to Seville's Santa Justa train station to take the high-speed train to Madrid's Atocha train station in about 2.5 hours.
 With comfortable seating and refreshments on board, this is a great mode of transportation for longer distances in Spain.